tri-cods/html-css/sections/introduction.md

 ## Cascading Style Sheets (CSS)

-CSS is a language for describing style in markup languages, and is usually used in conjunction with HTML.
-CSS is essentially a set of rules that can then be applied when rendering a HTML document.
-Its name—cascading style sheets—refers to the fact that there is an order of precedence in how CSS rules are applied to a document; in short, more specific rules overwrite less specific rules.
+CSS is usually used in conjunction with HTML.
+HTML tells the browser what the different parts of a document *are*.
+CSS tells the browser what the parts of the document should *look like*.
+It is essentially a set of rules that are applied when rendering an HTML document.
+Its name -- Cascading Style Sheets -- refers to the fact that there is an order of precedence in how the browswer applies CSS rules to a document.
+More specific rules overwrite less specific rules.

 ## Where does the internet come in?

-Together, these languages can be used to write and style a website using a text editor (i.e. VS Code) directly from your computer.
+Together, these languages can be used to write and style a website using a text editor (such as VS Code) directly from your computer.
 No internet access needed.

 However, internet access is necessary if you plan on making your website available to the public.
 At the end of this workshop, we will briefly discuss [how to get your website from your local computer onto the internet](public.md).